xparadoxical/gddocs/docs/topics/tags.md

 - In 2.1, failing to add an end tag for Colour tags and Instant tags would result in the game crashing, but this was fixed in 2.2

+- In 2.1, the Fade tags actually made the block of text appear instantly, and so no number was required.
+To emulate the old behavior, you can use `<i000>`

 - Only Colour tags are usable without modifying the client - via level descriptions and comment bans

 - The tags are defined within the `MultilineBitmapFont` class and are sometimes disabled within the create method using a bool